-In this paper, we have introduced the concept of data embedding into 3D polygonal models.
-After describing the background and requirements, we argued that geometry is the best data type in a 3D geometrical model for embedding.
-Among many models of geometry, we chose polygonal model as the target of embedding for the study reported in this paper.
-We presented fundamental methods for embedding data into a polygonal model, namely, geometrical and topological embedding primitives and methods for introducing order into a set of modification primitives.
-Finally, we presented several simple data-embedding algorithms along with examples of their execution.
+In this paper we presented fundamental techniques and example of algorithms for embedding information into 3D polygonal models.
+A review of related work and a discussion on requirements and on selection of target objects for embedding data into 3D models of geometry were given.
+Next, we presented fundamental methods for embedding data into a polygonal model, namely, geometrical and topological embedding primitives, and methods for introducing order into a set of embedding primitives.
+Finally, we described some simple data embedding algorithms and results from implementations to demonstrate that a data embedding into 3D polygonal model of geometry is a practicable technique.